CSS hsla() Function

 The hsla() function is based on the HSL color model.
 HSL (which stands for Hue Saturation Lightness) is a hue-based representation of the RGB color space of computer graphics.

 The hsla() function accepts the HSLA value as a parameter.
-The HSLA value is provided as a comma-separated list of four values — the three HSL values (which provide the hue, saturation, and light components respectively), and a fourth value, which provides the alpha channel.
+The HSLA value is provided as a list of four values — the three HSL values (which provide the hue, saturation, and light components respectively), and a fourth value, which provides the alpha channel.
+The list for the HSL portion can be space separated (modern syntax), or comma-separated (legacy syntax).
+When using the space-separated syntax, the HSL and alpha channel portions are separated by a forward slash (/).

 The first of the four values — the hue component — represents an angle of the color circle.